GDimitroff/fullstackopen/part6/anecdotes-redux/README.md

 # Anecdotes - Redux

 In this exercise, we've remade the anecdote voting application from `Part 1`, this time utilizing Redux.
-To recap, this application enables users to cast votes among various anecdotes, subsequently showcasing the most popular one.
+To recap, this application enables users to cast votes among various anecdotes.

 The initial list of anecdotes is stored in the `db.json` file.
 This file is utilized by `JSON Server`, a tool that emulates a backend server for data storage.